-- (aa) the declaration and sanctioning of dividends; - (bb) the consideration and adoption of the accounts and balance sheet and the reports of the directors and the auditors;

-- (cc) the election of directors in place of those retiring; - (dd) the appointment of auditors and other officers; - (ee) the fixing of the remuneration of the directors and of the auditors; - (ff) the granting of any mandate or authority to the directors to offer, allot, grant options over or otherwise dispose of the unissued shares of the Company representing not more than twenty per cent (20%) in nominal value of its existing issued share capital; and - (gg) the granting of any mandate or authority to the directors to repurchase securities of the Company.
+- (aa) the declaration and sanctioning of dividends; - (bb) the consideration and adoption of the accounts and balance sheet and the reports of the directors and the auditors; - (cc) the election of directors in place of those retiring; - (dd) the appointment of auditors and other officers; - (ee) the fixing of the remuneration of the directors and of the auditors; - (ff) the granting of any mandate or authority to the directors to offer, allot, grant options over or otherwise dispose of the unissued shares of the Company representing not more than twenty per cent (20%) in nominal value of its existing issued share capital; and - (gg) the granting of any mandate or authority to the directors to repurchase securities of the Company.

-(j) Transfer of shares
+(i) Transfer of shares

 All transfers of shares may be effected by an instrument of transfer in the usual or common form or in a form prescribed by the Designated Stock Exchange (as defined in the Articles) or in such other form as the board may approve and which may be under hand or, if the transferor or transferee is a clearing house or its nominee(s), by hand or by machine imprinted signature or by such other manner of execution as the board may approve from time to time.
-The instrument of transfer shall be executed by or on behalf of the transferor and the transferee provided that the board may dispense with the execution of the instrument of transfer shall be deemed to remain the holder of the share until the name of the transferee is entered in the register of members in respect thereof.
+The instrument of transfer shall be executed by or on behalf of the transferor and the transferee provided that the board may dispense with the execution of the instrument of transfer by the transferee in any case in which it thinks fit, in its discretion, to do so and the transferor shall be deemed to remain the holder of the share until the name of the transferee is entered in the register of members in respect thereof.
 The board may also resolve either generally or in any particular case, upon request by either the transferor or the transferee, to accept mechanically executed transfers.